The 10 Things You Won’t Believe Maxine Waters Said About Donald Trump

 The Democratic congresswoman from California certainly speaks her mind.

-Even before President Donald Trump was elected, here’s what Rep. Maxine Waters (D-Calif.) said about the Tea Party, back in 2011: “I am not afraid of anybody.
+Even before President Donald Trump was elected in November 2016, here’s what Rep. Maxine Waters (D-Calif.) said about the Tea Party, back in 2011: “I am not afraid of anybody.
 This is a tough game.
 You can’t be intimidated.
 You can’t be frightened.
 And as far as I’m concerned, the Tea Party can go straight to hell.”

 “I found out that people love me to say it.
 And it’s something that they want to say, or they’ve been thinking about, but they just never had the courage to say it,” Waters insisted.